edwardhe10/edwardhe10/README.md

-Hi, I'm Edward and I am currently a student at the University of Waterloo.
+Hi, I'm Edward and I am currently a Computational Mathematics student at the University of Waterloo.